eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 bibliography: 2018-12-22-distill.bib

 toc:
+  - name: Introduction
+  - name: $\text{LWS}$: Dynamic Programming in One Dimension
+    - name: Longest Increasing Subsequence Problem
+    - name: Coin Change Problem
+    - name: Airplane Refueling Problem
-  - name: Background
+    - name: Putting It All Together
-  - name: The Paper
+  - name: Solving $\text{LWS}$ Faster
 ---

+# Introduction

 Dynamic programming (DP) is one of the most common algorithmic paradigms, used everywhere from DNA sequencing and financial modeling to matrix multiplication and shortest path algorithms.
 When one solves a problem using DP, a natural question arises: *is this the fastest algorithm to solve the problem?*